 - Homeowner strategy plan not for everyone.
 Its debt-free homeownership strategy may not mesh with tax strategies that rely on interest deductions.

 - No home equity products.
 This lender doesn’t offer direct home equity loans or HELOCs.

 What is Churchill Mortgage?

 Founded in 1992 by current CEO Mike Hardwick and headquartered in Brentwood, Tennessee, Churchill Mortgage is a mortgage lender that’s privately owned by its more than 400 employees.
-The company says it’s helped more than 100,000 US families since their inception.
+The company says it has helped more than 100,000 US families since its inception.